jamt9000/webcv/doc/report.md

 our texture coordinates to the fragment shader.
-The details of the normalisation of the input vertex coordinates in pixels to output vertex positions have been omitted, and require some understanding with OpenGL's coordinate systems, explained in [TODO appendix coordinates].
+The details of the normalisation of the input vertex coordinates in pixels to output vertex positions have been omitted, and require some understanding with OpenGL's coordinate systems, explained in the appendix.

 While the *vertex coordinates* represent the *computational range*, the *texture coordinates* can be considered our *computational domain*.
 Texture